This method sends a

 MySQL server, committing the current transaction.
 Since by

-default Connector/Python does not autocommit, it is important to
+default Connector/Python does not autocommit, it is important to call this

-tables that use transactional storage engines.
+that use transactional storage engines.

 >>> cursor.execute("INSERT INTO employees (first_name) VALUES (%s)", ('Jane')) >>> cnx.commit()